maanijou/ecosia-search-vscode-extension/README.md

 This extension contributes the following settings:

+- `ecosia-search.searchEngine`: Select your desired search engine (default is, of course, Ecosia)
-* `ecosia-search.ifNoSelection`: Specifies the behavior in case no text is selected.
+- `ecosia-search.ifNoSelection`: Specifies the behavior in case no text is selected.
 Show errors by setting to `error` or opening an empty search result page using `emptySearchPage` (default).
-* `ecosia-search.maxQueryLength`: Maximum search length (url length).
+- `ecosia-search.maxQueryLength`: Maximum search length (url length).
 Default is 2047 to support IE browser.
-* `ecosia-search.searchEngine`: Select your desired search engine (default is, of course, Ecosia)

 ## Known Issues

-* The context menu does not work on preview pages or terminal and I Can't search selected text.
+- The context menu does not work on preview pages or terminal and I Can't search selected text.
-  * At this moment, vscode does not support API to use selected text.
-The workaround is to copy the text and use search from the clipboard or use the keyboard shortcut to search the copied text.
+  - At this moment, vscode does not support an API to use selected text in such windows.
+The workaround is to copy the text and use search from the clipboard or use the keyboard shortcuts to search the copied text.

 ## Disclaimer